Insights

 Source: International Monetary Fund Currency Composition of Official Foreign Exchange Reserves

-Instead of a bipolar currency world, other economists say the dollar is under stealthy threat from a multi-currency group including the South Korean won, Swedish krona, and other lesser-traded currencies.
-From 1999 to the third quarter of 2022, dollar holdings as reserve currency declined by about 11% while holdings of these other currencies increased from 1.8% to about 8%.
-While possible, it seems unlikely that this block of currencies will depose the US dollar.
+Some economists say the dollar is under stealthy threat from a multi-currency group including the South Korean won, Swedish krona, and other lesser-traded currencies.
+From 1999 to the end of 2024, dollar holdings as reserve currency declined by about thirteen percentage points (71.0 to 57.8 percent) while holdings of these other currencies increased from 1.83 percent to 9.64 percent.
+These currencies may continue to increase in reserve currency holdings at the dollar's expense.

 Source: International Monetary Fund Currency Composition of Official Foreign Exchange Reserves

 If not an individual currency or group of them, what else might dethrone the dollar?
-Digital currencies will be in our pockets (figuratively speaking) soon.
+Digital currencies are a possibility.
 Central banks are scrambling to provide their citizens, and perhaps those of other nations, with a central bank digital currency.
-Eleven small nations such as Nigeria and The Bahamas have launched a central bank digital currency, and 17 other nations, including Australia, China, and Russia, are in pilot stage.
+Three nations (Nigeria, The Bahamas, and Jamaica) have launched a central bank digital currency, and every G20 country is exploring a central bank digital currency.
+Of those G20 countries, thirteen are in the pilot stage including Brazil, Japan, Australia, and Turkey.
 It’s uncertain whether a first mover in central bank digital currencies will have significant advantages over late comers or how these digital currencies might affect reserve currency holdings.

 Finally, a grim possibility for change in reserve currency leadership: The US dollar came to dominance because of war, and war could cause the United States to lose its currency supremacy.
 Wars don’t last forever, but the consequences of armed conflict can change the world.